overwolf/overwolf.github.io/docs/api/overwolf-settings-hotkeys.md

 > Assign global hotkey for the current extension, OR, if a gameId is specified, assign/unassign a dedicated hotkey.

+**Note: you can assign only hotkeys that pre-defined in your manifest.**

 Parameter     | Type                  | Description                                                             |
 ------------- | ----------------------| ----------------------------------------------------------------------- |
 hotkey        | [AssignHotkeyObject](#assignhotkeyobject-object) object    | The hotkey to assign       |